 Every business needs plenty of funds and working capital to grow and evolve.
 There are many ways to get more working capital, from bank financing to P2P financing.
 But how much more funding do you need, exactly?
 Calculating how much financing you need requires precision.
 You may be tempted to apply for more funds than you actually need, thinking it will help you in the long run to have some extra capital to fall back on.
 However, more funding means you have to work longer and harder to return the money to investors – not to mention, you have to return more money over time.
 But how do you calculate the exact amount you need?

 Financial plans should be accompanied by a planned timeline.
-Do your best to estimate deadlines for sub-goals you need to reach on the way to your main goal.
-Think of this as building tactics within long-term strategy.
+Do your best to estimate deadlines for sub-goals you need to reach on the way to your primary goal.
+Think of this as building tactics within your long-term strategy.

 Planning a timeline will also allow you to better calculate your capital needs.
 It will push you to look at periods when you will need extra funding.
 Look at time periods when you will need more capital to fund new projects or invent new products, then budget accordingly.